rhysseddon/Vision-Furniture-MS4-Project/README.md

 -   My account when logged in as superuser will dropdown links to product admin, help admin, my profile and logout.
 -   My account when logged in as user will dropdown links to my profile and logout.
 -   My account when not logged in will dropdown links to register and login.
--   In tablet view or smaller all links will be contained in a burger dropdown icon on the right side and the search bar will be below the navbar full width.
+-   In tablet view or smaller, all links will be contained in a burger dropdown icon on the right side and the search bar will be below the navbar full width.